-'SDI', the CMVM computer system, is used by listed companies as a platform for disclosing relevant information that is then immediately made accessible for consultation by the general public.
+Listed companies use CMVM's online 'SDI' platform to disclose relevant information that is then immediately made accessible for consultation by the general public.
 Information to be provided on a regular basis consists of, notably:

 - a annual reports and accounts prepared by the board of directors; - b reports and opinions of the supervisory body; - c lists of qualified holdings; and - d related parties' transactions.